nikolaygit/grunt-files-to-javascript-variables/README.md

 grunt.loadNpmTasks('grunt-files-to-javascript-variables');
 ```

-## The "filesToJson" task
+## The "filesToJavascript" task

 ### Explanation
-If you need to build JSON data from (a lot of) files (e.g. HTML files) you can use this task.
+If you need to build Javascript variables from (a lot of) files (e.g. HTML files) you can use this task.
-The tasks reads the files as strings and appends them to a defined property of a JSON object.
+The tasks reads the files as strings and appends them to a defined property of a Javascript variable.

 You need to specify the folder of your files to be searched recursively.